Sedherthe/loc8r/learnings/README.md

 - Finally, everything is in place and the application is live on the internet!!!Hooray!
 You see it by using the following command: `heroku open`

+# Working with Mongo Shell

+- `show dbs` : Shows a list of all the lcoal MongoDB databases.
+- `use db_name` : This command allows us to use the database 'db_name'.
+- `show collections` : List of the collections of the connected database.
+- `db.collection_name.find()` : Querying through a collection.
+- `db.collection_name.find().pretty()`: To prettify the MongoDB output.
+- `db.collection_name.save()`: This command directly creates the new collection along with adding data into the database when used for the first time.

+# Connecting mLab with Heroku

+### For manual connection

+- Get the connection string from mLab.
+- Run the command `heorku config:set MLAB)URL=mongodb://<dbuser>:<dbpassword>@ds229108.mlab.com:29108/locations` from root folder of you application.
+- Don't forget to replace the dbuser and dbpassword with your credentials.

+# Working with Data

+- `mongodump -h localhost:27017 -d Loc8r` : Use this command to dump the data in the Loc8r database in the current directory from the terminal.
+A new folder called *dump* would be created after this.

+- `mongorestore -h <live_host_and_port> -d <live_database_name> -u <username_for_live_database> -p <user_password> <path_to_dump_directory>`: Use this command to push data to your live database.

+- `mongo hostname:port/database_name -u username - password` : Use this command to connect the MongoDB shell to the remote database!